c-o-pr/ddrescue-helper/README.md

 ## TODOS ROBUSTNESS

+- [ ] XXX Double check alignment of extents in ZAP
 - [ ] ADD A set of pre-defined block contents to be used with ZAP instead of /dev/zero
 - [ ] ADD ZAP part table area and recover partition table from backup for case of apparently unformatted drive